metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-JSONAPI/README.md

         relationships   => ['author', 'comments'], # default is []
     }

+- `resource _Str_`

-`resource` should be a singular noun, which will be turned into it's pluralised version (e.g. "post" -> "posts").
+    The resources name.
+Should be a singular noun, which will be turned into it's pluralised version (e.g. "post" -> "posts") automatically where necessary.

+- `controller _Str_`

+    The controller name where the actions are to be stored.
+Defaults to "api-{resource}", where resource is in its pluralised form.

+    Routes will point to controller actions, the names of which follow the pattern `{http_method}_{resource}`, with dashes replaced with underscores (i.e. 'email-templates' -> 'email\_templates').

+- `router _Mojolicious::Routes_`

+    The parent route to use for the resource.
+Optional.

+    Provide your own router if you plan to use [under](http://mojolicious.org/perldoc/Mojolicious/Routes/Route#under) for your resource.

+    **NOTE**: Providing your own router assumes that the router is under the same namespace already, so the resource routes won't specify the namespace themselves.

+    Usage:

+        my $under_api = $r->under('/api')->to('OAuth#is_authenticated');
+        $self->resource_routes({
+            router => $under_api,
+            resource => 'post',
+        });

+- `relationships _ArrayRef_`

+    The relationships belonging to the resource.
+Defaults to an empty array ref.

     Specifying `relationships` will create additional routes that fall under the resource.

-Routes will point to controller actions, the names of which follow the pattern `{http_method}_{resource}`, with dashes replaced with underscores (i.e. 'email-templates' -> 'email\_templates').

     **NOTE**: Your relationships should be in the correct form (singular/plural) based on the relationship in your schema management system.
 For example, if you have a resource called 'post' and it has many 'comments', make sure comments is passed in as a plural noun.

 ## render\_error(_Str_ $status, _ArrayRef_ $errors, _HashRef_ $data. _HashRef_ $meta)